 We’ve got your back

-COVID Cover, which you can use as an add-on to your usual travel insurance, is included as standard on all First Choice holidays departing up to the end of April 2021.
-It means you can change your booking for free if you get COVID-19 before your holiday or if you’re officially required to isolate prior to your travel dates.
+Our COVID Cover’s included as standard on all First Choice holidays due to depart by 30th April 2020.
+And, our COVID Cover is included on holidays departing on or before 31st October 2021, if the trip’s booked between 26th December 2020 and 28th February 2021.
+Having this means you can change your booking for free if you get COVID-19 before your holiday, or if you’re officially required to isolate prior to your travel dates.
 This also applies if your local area goes into lockdown over the dates you are due to depart.
-A Holiday to Home insurance policy is also part of the package.
+An AXA Holiday to Home insurance policy is also part of the package.
 This sorts you out for medical assistance abroad, testing costs and a flight home for treatment if you need it.
 T&Cs apply.

 On your flight and at your hotel